- What is semen analysis?

 If the semen is collected at home, then to ensure good quality semen it must be kept in mind that the semen must be kept at body temperature.
 If it gets too warm or too cold, the results will be inaccurate, and the semen must be delivered to the laboratory within an hour of collection.

-- Sperm count – A man should ideally ejaculate more than 15 million sperm in every millilitre of semen.
+- Sperm Count – A man should ideally ejaculate more than 15 million sperm in every millilitre of semen.
 This is considered as a normal sperm count.
 A count of less than 15 million is considered a low sperm count.
 A male with a low sperm count cannot impregnate his partner.

-- Sperm morphology – The shape of the sperm is important for it to move as well as penetrate the female egg.
+- Sperm Morphology – The shape of the sperm is important for it to move as well as penetrate the female egg.
 Every male has a certain percentage of abnormally shaped sperm.
-However, if the percentage of abnormally shaped sperm is high then the person is diagnosed with poor sperm morphology.
+However, if the percentage of abnormally shaped sperm is high, then the person is diagnosed with poor sperm morphology.
 The abnormalities may be in the sperm head, sperm tail and the midpiece.

-- The volume of semen – The amount of semen that a man expels in a single ejaculate is measured and recorded as the semen volume.
+- The Volume of Semen – The amount of semen that a man expels in a single ejaculate is measured and recorded as the semen volume.
 Usually, the semen volume should be in the range of 2-5 ml.
 Men with a lower volume of semen could be suffering from blockage in the ejaculatory duct and would indicate a low amount of sperm to fertilise an egg.

-- Appearance – The appearance of semen should be whitish grey and opalescent.
-If the semen is reddish brown in colour that means, there is the presence of blood in the semen and the condition is called hematospermia.
-Yellow semen may be present in men who have jaundice, there could be urine present in the semen, presence of white blood cells in the semen due to infection can cause yellow semen, sexually transmitted diseases can cause yellow semen and an unpleasant odour, eating food that contains dyes can also cause yellow semen.
+- Appearance – The appearance of semen should be whitish-grey and opalescent.
+If the semen is reddish-brown in colour, that means, there is the presence of blood in the semen, and the condition is called hematospermia.
+Yellow semen may be present in men who have jaundice.
+There could be urine present in the semen, presence of white blood cells in the semen due to infection can cause yellow semen, sexually transmitted diseases can cause yellow semen and an unpleasant odour, eating food that contains dyes can also cause yellow semen.

-- Fructose level – Fructose level in the semen may be analysed to determine the amount of energy available to the semen for moving.
+- Fructose Level – Fructose level in the semen may be analysed to determine the amount of energy available to the semen for moving.
 Absence of fructose may indicate a problem with the seminal vesicles.

-- White blood cells – A high level of white blood cells is called leucospermia and might indicate an infection.
+- White Blood Cells – A high level of white blood cells is called leucospermia and might indicate an infection.

-To render a semen analysis report as normal, the results of the semen analysis conducted as part of an initial assessment of male infertility should be compared with the WHO (World Health Organisation) reference values.
+To render a semen analysis report, the results of the semen analysis conducted as part of an initial assessment of male infertility should be compared with the WHO (World Health Organisation) reference values.
 A normal sperm report is reassuring and usually does not need to be repeated, The World Health Organisation (WHO 2010) published reference values to help work out how an individual semen analysis result compares to a population of fertile men.
-A semen analysis within the reference range does not guarantee that a man is fertile, but it gives a guide as to whether the man is likely to be fertile.
+A normal semen analysis report within the reference range does not guarantee that a man is fertile, but it gives a guide as to whether the man is likely to be fertile.
 A normal semen analysis report shows a good semen quality, but in addition to that other factors that can affect the couple’s chances of getting pregnant which include the couple’s frequency and timing of sex, the length of time the couple has tried to get pregnant, and the age and fertility of the female partner.